nextml/NEXT/examples/README.md

+We support three ways to launch an experiment on NEXT.

+1. Hitting an endpoint to upload one or two files
+2. Hitting the

 This scripts in this directory launch an experiment on a machine already running NEXT whose hostname is specified in the environment variable `NEXT_BACKEND_GLOBAL_HOST`.
 For example, `examples/strange_fruit_triplet/experiment_tripley.py` launches a triplet experiment the machine whose hostname is specified in `NEXT_BACKEND_GLOBAL_HOST`.

 Typically, `NEXT_BACKEND_GLOBAL_HOST` is a Amazon EC2 public DNS.